3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Introduction

 \paragraph{Bounds On the Value.} The commuting operator and tensor product values of a game are in general uncomputable \cite{ji2020mip, slofstra2020tsirelson}.
 Intuitively, this is because the nonlocal games formalism places no restriction on the dimension of the state shared by the players, and so a brute force search over strategies will never terminate.
 However, such a search can provide a lower bound on the value of a game.
 Given a game $G$, let $\omega^*_d(G)$ denote the maximum score achievable by players using states of dimension at most $d$.
 This value lower bounds the tensor product (hence, commuting operator) value, and converges to the tensor product value in the limit as $d \rightarrow \infty$~\cite{scholz2008tsirelson}, so $ \sup_{d < \infty}\left\{\omega^*_d\right\} = \omega^*_{tp}. $ Given a fixed $d$, $\omega^*_{d}$ can be computed by exhaustive search.
 Computing $\omega^*_{d}$ for an increasing sequence of $d$'s produces a sequence of lower bounds that converge to $\omega^*_{tp}$ from below.

 It is also possible to bound the commuting operator value of a nonlocal game from above, via a convergent hierarchy of semidefinite programs known as the \df{NPA hierarchy}~\cite{navascues2008convergent,doherty2008quantum}.
+(Both these papers focus on upper bounds in the two player case, but $k$ player generalizations are straightforward.)
 When run to a finite level, this hierarchy gives an upper bound on the commuting operator value of a game.
 However there is no guarantee that this bound can be achieved by any commuting operator strategy, hence no guarantee that the upper bound matches the true commuting operator value.
 In general all that can be said is that this hierarchy is complete, meaning that the bound computed necessarily converges to the commuting operator value of the game.
 Because of the previously mentioned undecidability results, no general bounds can be put on this rate of convergence.

 \paragraph{XOR Games.} XOR games are one family of games for which more concrete results are known.
-These are nonlocal games where each question $q_j$ is drawn from an alphabet of size $n$, player's responses are single bits $a_i \in \{0,1\}$ and the scoring function checks if the the overall parity of the responses matches a desired parity $s_j$ associated with the question, that is
+These are nonlocal games where each question $q_j$ is drawn from an alphabet of size $n$, player's responses are single bits $a_i \in \{0,1\}$ and the scoring function checks if the overall parity of the responses matches a desired parity $s_j$ associated with the question, that is

 We refer to an XOR game with $k$ players as a $k$XOR Game.
 It is helpful to think of an $k$XOR game as testing satisfiabiliy of a set of clauses:

 where each clause $\hat{X}^{(1)}_{q_{j1}} + ... + \hat{X}^{(k)}_{q_{jk}} = s_j$ corresponds to a question vector $(q_{j1},q_{j2}, ..., q_{jk})$ with associated parity bit $s_j$.
 If question vectors are chosen uniformly at random, the classical value of the game corresponds to the maximum fraction of simultaneously satisfiable clauses (see \cref{subsec:Strategies} for a proof of this fact).
 The tensor product and commuting operator values have no such interpretation, and may be larger.